 - 2 teaspoons honey

 - 4 cups cabbage, thinly sliced

 - One bunch scallions, thinly sliced

 - 3 tablespoons chopped cilantro

 - To marinade the flank steak, first slice shallow diagonal lines about 2 inches apart across both sides of the steak so the marinade can sink in further

 - Sprinkle the salt, chili powder, garlic powder, and onion powder equally over both sides of the steak and rub everything in

-- In a bowl, whisk together lime juice, honey and salt
+- In a bowl, whisk together lime juice and honey

-- Place the flank steak in a large zip lock bag and pour in the lime mixture
+- Place the flank steak in a large zip lock bag and pour in the lime mixture.
+Add your crushed garlic

 - Close the bag and massage the marinade into the meat for about 10 seconds

 - Place in the fridge to marinade for 4 hours (or longer if you desire)

 - Heat a grill pan over medium to medium high heat with coconut oil (canola or vegetable can be substituted)